mariellapaul/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a researcher at the Psychology of Language Group, led by Nivedita Mani, based at University of Göttingen.
+I'm a researcher at University of Göttingen, within the Psychology of Language Group, which is led by Nivedita Mani.
 In my research, I investigate children's word learning in an active learning framework.
-In other words, how can children themselves actively shape which words they learn, for example through their interests.
+In other words, I investigate how children can actively shape which words they learn, for example through their curiostiy and interests.
 I am also interested in how open science practices can help us improve research practices in infant and EEG research.

 I aim to answer these research questions with a combination of methods, including EEG, online studies, and meta-scientific approaches.
 I strive to make my research open, transparent, and reproducible, by incorporating open science practices in my research.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.